 - Pray that growing materialism would not dampen the spiritual energies of Christians.

-- Many young people go on short-term missions trips.
-Pray that this would be translated into lifelong commitment.
+- Many young people go on short- term mission trips.
+Pray that this would be a challenge to life-long commitment.

 - Pray for the effective preparation of Korean missionary trainees, and for many more workers to help in training Korean missionaries.

 - There are Korean diaspora communities around the world.
 Most have churches and some are sending high numbers of missionaries.

 - Social concern is growing in the evangelical churches.
 Pray for a thorough approach to ministry and evangelism among the marginalized.

 - Pray for unity among the Christian denominations.
 There has been a history of divisions over doctrine and because of personality clashes among leaders.

 - New Christians are often from Buddhist and Confucian backgrounds; pray for good teaching and helpful discipleship.

 - Pray for biblical servant leadership to develop.
 Korea has a culture of authoritarian leadership, with pastors enjoying a high social status.

 - It is widely believed that success and prosperity are indications of God’s blessing.
 Pride has been taken in statistical growth, impressive organization and buildings.
 Some leaders may be tempted to seek success more than lifting up the cross.